domricciardiphoto/adv-dev/README.md

 IF ONLY ONE PRODUCT IS BEING TARGETED --- remove ```singlepromo-multi``` or link will direct to "UNKNOWN"<br>

 #### Classes for alternitive layouts ####
-Add class `videogame33`  to end of class string for 33% with no border<br>
+Add class `videogame33`  to end of class string for 33% with no border\
-Add class `videogame66`  to end of class string for 66% with no border<br>
+Add class `videogame66`  to end of class string for 66% with no border\
-Add class `videogame33b` to end of class string for 33% with border<br>
+Add class `videogame33b` to end of class string for 33% with border\
-Add class `videogame66b` to end of class string for 66% with border<br>
+Add class `videogame66b` to end of class string for 66% with border

 ```
 <div class="promo_box singlepromo singlepromo-multi videogame" data="FB502SBKL" data2="/browse?Ntt=FB502S*"